fhunleth/embedded-elixir/content/post/2018-01-08-firmware-revert.md

 <!--more-->

 Let's go through a simple example.
-Imagine that you've created a trival application that uses [nerves_init_gadget][nerves_init_gadget] and loaded on a Raspberry Pi Zero.
+Imagine that you've created a trivial application that uses [nerves_init_gadget][nerves_init_gadget] and loaded on a Raspberry Pi Zero.
 It doesn't do anything, but you can connect to its IEx prompt via a virtual serial port and upload firmware.
 Here's a list of its metadata: